-The do-not-resuscitate (DNR) order placed in a patient’s medical record by a physician informs the medical staff that CPR should not be done in the event of cardiac arrest.
+The do-not-resuscitate (DNR) order placed in a patient’s medical record by a physician informs the medical staff that CPR Cardiopulmonary Resuscitation (CPR) in Adults Cardiopulmonary resuscitation (CPR) is an organized, sequential response to cardiac arrest, including Recognition of absent breathing and circulation Basic life support with chest compressions... read more should not be done in the event of cardiac arrest.
 This order has been useful in preventing unnecessary and unwanted invasive treatment at the end of life.

 Most states have adopted, or are in the process of adopting, some version of a program commonly called Physician Orders for Life-Sustaining Treatment (POLST).
-Other names for the program have included Medical Orders for Life-Sustaining Treatment (MOLST), Physician Orders for Scope of Treatment (POST), Medical Orders for Scope of Treatment (MOST), and Transportable Physician Orders for Patient Preferences (TPOPP).
+Other names for the program have included Medical Orders for Life-Sustaining Treatment (MOLST), Physician Orders for Scope of Treatment (POST), Medical Orders for Scope of Treatment (MOST), Clinical Orders for Life-Sustaining Treatment (COLST), and Transportable Physician Orders for Patient Preferences (TPOPP).
 The programs follow a common paradigm but have somewhat different forms and policies.
-The most common criterion for qualifying as advanced illness in these programs is if the clinician would not be surprised if the patient were to die within the next year.
+The most common criterion for qualifying as advanced illness in these programs is if the clinician would not be surprised if the patient were to die within the next year or two.

 POLST and similar programs do not exist in every state or community, but their development is spreading rapidly.
-A national POLST task force provides a clearinghouse at www.polst.org.
+A national POLST organization provides a clearinghouse at www.polst.org.